Start any Spring Boot App as a Windows Service with AlwaysUp

 • In the Application field, enter the full path to the Maven executable, mvn.cmd.
 This is C:\Maven\bin\mvn.cmd for us.

-• In the Arguments field, enter the parameters to Maven.
+• In the Arguments field, enter your parameters to Maven.

 • In the Start in directory field, enter the folder holding the Spring Boot project files (where the "pom.xml" configuration file lives).